autistic-symposium/amm-arb-toolkit-py/README.md

 <br>

-## Getting all token balances for all the exchanges
+### getting all token balances for all the exchanges

  We loop over the previous method for a list of tokens and exchanges: